Affiliate links on Android Authority may earn us a commission. Learn more.

 - Everybody had it: Google Hangouts accounts were attached to your Google account.
 Since almost everybody with an Android device has a Google account, nobody really had to sign up for Hangouts.
 It made the process much easier because it was already there.

 This doesn’t sound like much.
-However, back in 2013, there were few competitors capable of going toe-to-toe with Google Hangouts in terms of baseline features.
+However, back in 2013, few competitors could go toe-to-toe with Google Hangouts in terms of baseline features.
 In addition to the list above, Hangouts was just really easy to use.
 Chats were laid out in a neat, orderly way.
 Most of the menus were easy to understand.
 The conversation list rarely felt cluttered or unmanageable.
 It was so easy my mom could use it.

 Google Hangouts having a solid feature set and being the first to new Android features often put it ahead of competitors.

 In short, Hangouts did a great job of hitting the comfort zone of millions of people.
-A lot of folks love Hangouts and can’t quantify it with reasons that made Hangouts unique.
-By now, almost every messaging app can do what Hangouts did.
-Hangouts just did it more comfortably than most.
+Many folks love Hangouts but can’t quantify it with reasons that made Hangouts unique.
+It’s mostly just the comfort factor.
+It was easy, it was comfortable, it had all of the features you needed, and few that you didn’t want.
+It was rock solid overall.

 What Google Hangouts did wrong